Aussie Broadband (ASX:ABB) Insider Phillip Britt Sells 500,000 Shares

-Aussie Broadband Limited (ASX:ABB – Get Free Report) insider Phillip Britt sold 500,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 25th.
-The stock was sold at an average price of A$5.00, for a total transaction of A$2,500,000.00.
+Aussie Broadband Limited (ASX:ABB – Get Free Report) insider Phillip Britt sold 500,000 shares of the stock in a transaction on Friday, February 27th.
+The stock was sold at an average price of A$5.11, for a total value of A$2,555,000.00.

 Aussie Broadband Stock Performance